 Every one of us can be affected by addiction, mental health problems and illness at any stage of our life.

-Alberta’s Addiction and Mental Health Strategy envisions healthy communities promoting mental wellness, enabled by a comprehensive, coordinated and compassionate addiction and mental health system.
+Alberta’s Addiction & Mental Health Strategy envisions healthy communities promoting mental wellness, enabled by a comprehensive, coordinated and compassionate Addiction & Mental Health system.

 To achieve that vision, the following tools and resources are available for health care providers: